 Guided Morning Tours

-Tours are led by Master Naturalist volunteers from our local Hays County Chapter who have a passionate focus on the aquifer that sustains Jacob’s Well, a natural artesian spring.
-The guides will speak in-depth about the history of the Well and the several species of wildlife that thrive in the surrounding habitat.
+Tours are led by Master Naturalist volunteers from our local Hays County Chapter who have a passion for all things natural.
+The guides will speak in-depth about the history of Jacob’s Well, the aquifer system that sustains it, as well as the local wildlife and vegetation found here.

 Other Park Amenities